European Championship of American football

 The European Championship is a continental competition of American football founded in 1983 and contested by the member countries of IFAF Europe.
-The tournament also serves as a qualifier for the IFAF World Cup.
-This Championship is also known as, "the Golden Fair League."
-Until 2014 the European Federation of American Football coordinated the competition.

-The first Championship tournament was held in 1983.
+The tournament also serves as a qualifier for the IFAF World Championship.
+This championship is also known as "the Golden Fair League" until 2014 when the European Federation of American Football coordinated the competition.
+The first championship tournament was held in 1983.

-In response to the 2022 Russian invasion of Ukraine, the European champion Italy national American football team announced that it refused to play against Russia in October 2022 in a qualifier for the 2023 IFAF European Championships.
+In response to the 2022 Russian invasion of Ukraine, the Russian national American football team was suspended from the competition after Italy refused to play against Russia that October in a qualifier for the 2023 IFAF European Championships.